withertech/SteamScraper/docs/CONFIGINI.md

 `[main]`, `[<PLATFORM>]`

 #### unattend="true"
-When generating a game list Skyscraper will check if it already exists and ask if you want to overwrite it.
+When generating a game list Steamscraper will check if it already exists and ask if you want to overwrite it.
 And it will also ask if you wish to skip existing game list entries.
-By enabling this option Skyscraper will *always* overwrite an existing game list and *never* skip existing entries.
-This is useful when scripting Skyscraper to avoid the need for user input.
+By enabling this option Steamscraper will *always* overwrite an existing game list and *never* skip existing entries.
+This is useful when scripting Steamscraper to avoid the need for user input.

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`

 #### unattendSkip="false"
-When generating a game list Skyscraper will check if it already exists and ask if you want to overwrite it.
+When generating a game list Steamscraper will check if it already exists and ask if you want to overwrite it.
 And it will also ask if you wish to skip existing game list entries.
-By enabling this option Skyscraper will *always* overwrite an existing game list and *always* skip existing entries.
-This is useful when scripting Skyscraper to avoid the need for user input.
+By enabling this option Steamscraper will *always* overwrite an existing game list and *always* skip existing entries.
+This is useful when scripting Steamscraper to avoid the need for user input.

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`

 #### interactive="false"
 When gathering data from any of the scraping modules many potential entries will be returned.
-Normally Skyscraper chooses the best entry for you.
+Normally Steamscraper chooses the best entry for you.
 But should you wish to choose the best entry yourself, you can enable this option.
-Skyscraper will then list the returned entries and let you choose which one is the best one.
+Steamscraper will then list the returned entries and let you choose which one is the best one.
 It is recommended to use the command line flag `--flags interactive` instead in the (hopefully) rare cases where this mode is necessary.

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`, `[<SCRAPING MODULE>]`

 #### forceFilename="false"
-Enable this option to force Skyscraper to use the file name (excluding extension) instead of the cached scraping module titles when generating a game list.
+Enable this option to force Steamscraper to use the file name (excluding extension) instead of the cached scraping module titles when generating a game list.

 NOTE!
 If you set `forceFilename="true"` and your filenames contain bracket notes such as `(this)` or `[that]` at the end, these will be combined with whatever bracket notes are at the end of the titles returned from the sources.
 This can cause some confusion.
 For instance, if you have the filename `Gran Turismo 2 (USA) (Arcade Mode)` and the cached title is `Gran Turismo 2 (Arcade Mode)`, then the gamelist name will become `Gran Turismo 2 (Arcade Mode)(USA)(Arcade Mode)`.
 You can disable them altogether with the `brackets="no"` option.